 Yankee CrossFit was opened in 2010 by Brendan Marolda.
 A former personal trainer, Brendan fell in love with CrossFit in 2008 and knew this would be his life’s mission.
 He not only proved to be an incredible athlete over the years—placing 8th at the 2013 Reebok CrossFit Games North East Regional as an individual and earning a 2nd place finish at the 2015 Reebok CrossFit Games as a member the CrossFit Milford team—but he’s also shown he’s a great coach and programmer, helping his athletes conquer any goals they throw at him.
-Brendan is also one of the few Level 3 Certified CrossFit Trainers in CT.

 What clients are saying about BAM’s individualized programming: